Threat Intelligence

 • SaaS apps

-These numbers indicate a growing consensus among APAC organisations concerning the need for an identity-first approach in Zero Trust environments.
+And its adoption is slowly becoming more widespread as there is a growing consensus among APAC organizations concerning the need for an identity-first approach in zero trust environments.

-What is Zero Trust?
+What Is Zero Trust?

 This model is based on the assumption that a network is already compromised.
 Therefore, you cannot rely on perimeter security and instead must secure individual nodes within the network.

 There is a human tendency to trust too much and be lax about security where the threat isn’t immediate.
-This is an inherent problem in cyber - too many endpoints and APIs are available way too openly with too many default connections.
-Due to the internet, everyone can access and share anything at any time.
+This is an inherent problem in cyber — too many endpoints and APIs are available way too openly with too many default connections.
+Due to the Internet, everyone can access and share anything at any time.
 Trust becomes a crucial failure point: If you trust everything blindly, then you won't be able to change anything concerning security.

 This calls for IT teams to leverage micro-segmentation and granular perimeter enforcement based on their users.
 Understand who the user is.
 Make sure the user is who you think it is and capture the security status of the endpoint.
 Does that endpoint have permission to access the information they are trying to access?

-Review the organisation-wide network and next-gen firewalls and segment them to control who, what, where and when can connect and access.
+Review the organization-wide network and next-gen firewalls and segment them to control who, what, where and when can connect and access.
 So, the trick is to design from the inside out vs. outside in.

 Don’t mistake compliance for security.
 Your network may be compliant with various security frameworks but still vulnerable to attacks.
-There has been a limited amount of progress in introducing Zero Trust to legacy and existing environments, primarily due to the complexity that is associated with implementation.
+There has been a limited amount of progress in introducing zero trust to legacy and existing environments, primarily due to the complexity that is associated with implementation.

-His advice to security leaders looking to implementing Zero Trust is simple.
+His advice to security leaders looking to implementing zero trust is simple.
 “Look at your entire cybersecurity posture and find the weak spots that have been left behind or neglected for various reasons.
-That is the area that you should focus on first and think about how you can apply a Zero Trust aligned approach.”
+That is the area that you should focus on first and think about how you can apply a zero trust aligned approach.”

 Subscribe to Cyber Resilience Insights for more articles like these